RetGal/Dayon/README.md

 For example translations for additional languages would make this app more useful for more earthlings - see: [src/main/java/mpo/dayon/common/babylon/Babylon.properties](https://github.com/RetGal/Dayon/blob/master/src/main/java/mpo/dayon/common/babylon/Babylon.properties) or [docs](https://github.com/RetGal/Dayon/tree/master/docs)

-Some additional testing, especially on Mac OS would also be highly appreciated.
+Some additional testing, especially on macOS would also be highly appreciated.